Severance pay for employees on permanent contracts

 CSG and CRDS

-The severance pay shall be exempt from CSG: titleContent and CRDS: titleContent whichever of the following 2 limits is smaller:
+Severance pay is exempt from CSG: titleContent and CRDS: titleContent whichever of the following 2 limits is smaller:

 • Amount of statutory or contractual severance pay due to the dismissed employee